It’s no secret that I love Zapier. After all, I teach people how to use it to automate their business.

 - Zoho Flow – worth it if you’re using Zoho, not otherwise

 - Leadsbridge – focussed on CRM and marketing integrations

 For the most part, you’ll get everything you need out of Integromat.
 It’s harder to use, but once you’re up to speed it is extremely capable.

-Get your free Integromat account here (plus a bonus free month on the Basic plan)
+My recommendation: Get your free Integromat account here (plus a bonus free month on the Basic plan)